BashayerGH/Trivia_API/backend/README.md

 ### GET '/categories/<int:category>/questions'
 - Fetches questions which have the given category id.
 - Request Arguments: None
-- Returns: An object with three keys, questions, total_questions, current_categories.
+- Returns: An object with four keys, which are a success flag, questions, total, category_id.
 {
      "success" : True,
      "questions": questions that have the given category id,